harendra-kumar/concise-haskell/types.rst

 Haskell programs like lazy evaluation, non-termination, partial functions, errors and exceptions.

-Operationally, data constructors of a lifted type and terms with lifted types may be represented by closures and can be lazily evaluated.
-In the context of lazy evaluation (graph reduction) the unevaluated expression can be thought of as bottom which can be evaluated on demand to determine the actual value.

-Terms with unlifted types must not be represented by closures, which implies that any unboxed value is necessarily unlifted.
-We distinguish between lifted and unlifted types by ascribing them different kinds.

 +-----------------------------------------------------------------------------+
 | Any value of polymorphic type `forall a. a` denotes bottom.
 Functions       |
 | denoting bottom can be used anywhere in an expression of any type.          |